Chuen-Lee/TriCount/README.md

 ## Citation:

 ## Acknowledgement:
-A huge thanks to George West for providing image of beetles for testing and development.
+A huge thanks to George West for providing images of beetles for testing and development.
 Thanks to all that have helped test the app.